 Most convictions are correct, and it is only a small fraction of criminal convictions that are wrongfully made due to police misconduct.
 But wrongful convictions are unacceptable and should not be tolerated because they place innocent people behind bars.
 A wrongful conviction can ruin the life of the victim.
 Victims lose years of their life, time with their families, and some victims might experience violence or psychological harm while in prison.
 Those who have endured a wrongful conviction at the hands of law enforcement may be entitled to compensation for their lost time and any harm that they have suffered.

 Sometimes police officers go above the law and try very hard to pin a criminal conviction on a particular suspect, even though the suspect is innocent.
 Victims of wrongful convictions are victims of police misconduct, and these victims should consult with an experienced civil rights lawyer immediately.
-At Napoli Shkolnik, PLLC we work hard to get wrongfully convicted clients the justice they deserve.
+At Napoli Shkolnik PLLC we work hard to get wrongfully convicted clients the justice they deserve.
 Contact us today to speak with one of our police misconduct lawyers.
+Our civil rights attorneys will fight hard for you.